-We estimate the most robust bound by finding the threshold catalysis cross section needed to activate convection in white dwarfs, $\sigma_{th}$.
-This minimal cross section is then used to find bounds from white dwarf heating.
-Increasing the cross section above $\sigma_{th}$ increases the heating in white dwarfs strengthening the heating bound.
-Reducing the cross section below $\sigma_{th}$ will allow EMBH annihilations to resume in white dwarfs, which gives a significantly stronger bound than heating effects can.
-For a set cross section, neutron star heating generates stronger bounds than white dwarf heating does.
-However, many different estimates of the catalysis cross section depend on the velocity of passing nuclei \cite{PhysRevLett.50.1901, Bracci:1983fe, Olaussen:1983bm}.
-Nuclei move at very different velocities in white dwarf cores ($\sim 10^{-4}$) than they do in neutron star cores ($\sim 0.3$), making it unreasonable to assume EMBHs with one specific cross section in a white dwarf will have the exact same cross section in a neutron star.
-In determining a robust cross section, we will only compare bounds that rely on catalysis in white dwarfs where we can give a more consistent description of the cross section.
-Catalysis bounds in the sun and in neutron stars will be described and shown for a specific cross section for comparison and for future reference for specific models of extremal magnetic black holes.
+We estimate the most robust bound by finding the threshold catalysis cross section needed to activate convection in WDs, $\sigma_{th}$.
+This minimal cross section is then used to find bounds from WD heating.
+Increasing the cross section above $\sigma_{th}$ increases the heating in WDs, strengthening the heating bound.
+Reducing the cross section below $\sigma_{th}$ will allow EMBH annihilations to resume in WDs.
+For a set cross section, NS heating generates stronger bounds than WD heating.
+However, many estimates of the catalysis cross section depend on the velocity of passing nuclei \cite{PhysRevLett.50.1901, Bracci:1983fe, Olaussen:1983bm}, which are quite different in WD ($\sim 10^{-4}$) and NS ($\sim 0.3$) cores, making it unreasonable to assume EMBHs will have the same effective cross sections in both environments.
+We only compare bounds that rely on catalysis in WDs, where we can give a more consistent description of the cross section.
+Catalysis bounds in the Sun and in NSs are described and shown for a specific cross section for comparison and future application to specific models of EMBHs.

-To find $\sigma_{th}$, we determine the minimal catalysis luminosity, $L_{th}$, needed to start convection in the white dwarf.
-This depends on the conditions in the white dwarf and is independent of the properties of the EMBHs inside of it. $\sigma_{th}$ is the catalysis cross section for a given mass that would cause all EMBHs in the white dwarf core to radiate at a combined luminosity of $L_{th}$.

-Whether the value of $\sigma_{th}$ needed to start convection in white dwarfs is physically reasonable depends on two different length scales set by the EMBH and by the properties of the white dwarf core: a geometric scale, and a scattering length set by the medium.
-One might expect a catalysis cross section at the geometric scale where the magnetic field is larger in energy scale than the proton mass, where the dynamics are better described by two-dimensional degenerate radial fermions \cite{Maldacena:2020skw}.
-This cross section can be enhanced or severely suppressed due to the angular momentum barrier between the strong magnetic field of an EMBH and the electric charge and magnetic moment of an incoming nuclei \cite{PhysRevLett.50.1901}.
-This cross section will be referred to as the QCD cross section, $\sigma _{\text{QCD}}$ going forward.
+Whether $\sigma_{th}$ is physically reasonable depends on two different length scales set by the EMBH and by the properties of the WD core: a geometric scale and a scattering length.
+One might expect a catalysis cross section at the geometric scale where the energy scale of the magnetic field is larger than the proton mass and the dynamics are better described by two-dimensional degenerate radial fermions \cite{Maldacena:2020skw}.
+This cross section will be referred to as the QCD cross section.